 Use of the land is restricted to natural burials by covenants contained in its 99-year lease.
 Beyond that, the burial ground is an integral part of the Whitworth Farm and will continue to provide land for grazing and hay-making when the lease expires.

 Burial and interment plots are single-depth, and double-plots are side-by-side.

-Coffins should be made from and lined with natural, biodegradable materials.
+Coffins and urns should be made from and lined with natural, biodegradable materials.
 No plastics, MDF, or chipboard should be used.